 "Ah, father gave it to me."
 Natalak follows

-Barry glance at the ball, seems enough the dark mist quickly condenses until the sphere was pure white.
+Barry glanced at the ball, which seemed to be covered in the dark mist that quickly condensed until the sphere was pure white.

 "Oh— take it that your father didn't tell you much about the details.
 It's quite rare to have that kind of item.
-If I, were you lad, I best to keep that bag in secret.
-I heard only few people wield such relic, and those people are not to be trifle with."
+If I were you, lad, I'd best keep that bag in secret.
+I heard only a few people wield such a relic, and those people are not to be trifled with."
 The blacksmith responded.

 Natalak's eyes glance sideways as he looks for another word to utter.
 "Yes, father only told me what this thing can do.
 He never mentions anything related to this bag."

-"Then your lucky man to journey here without getting that bag stolen.
+"Then you're lucky, man, to journey here without getting that bag stolen.
 More or less being killed."

-Without giving Barry a second to speak, her daughter barge through their conversation.
+Without giving Barry a second to speak, her daughter barges through their conversation.

 "To be more precise, having that kind of bag signifies formidable respect and power."
 Without taking a second break, like a triggered machine gun.
-"There are only four existing relic and one of those that possesses such relic is none other than Archsage Azageis.
-The three however was on the mist, so that makes you the second holder."
+"There are only four existing relics, and one of those that possesses such a relic is none other than Archsage Azageis.
+The three, however, were on the mist, so that makes you the second holder."

-"Yes you, and I suggest to be more cautious.
-Providentially enough, you're the only costumer that enters here.
+"Yes, you, and I suggest being more cautious.
+Providentially enough, you're the only customer that enters here.
 And no need to be worried, I'm not one of those crooks."
 Barry replied.

 "I see, I'm grateful to you then."

-Stocking enough information, Natalak had to change the topic for they might think of him as an obnoxious person.
+With not enough information, Natalak had to change the topic, so they might not think of him as an obnoxious person.

-Looking around the shop, Natalak was searching for other handy things when traveling or dealing with enemies.
-It was then he notices a few cooking utensils displayed on the other side of the corner.
-Walking towards the pots and pans, picking everyone part of the utensils, Natalak then asks the wares' compensation.
+Looking around the shop, Natalak searched for other handy items for travelling or dealing with enemies.
+It was then that he noticed a few cooking utensils displayed on the other side of the corner.
+Walking towards the pots and pans, picking up every utensil, Natalak then asks for compensation for the wares.

 "That would be three coppers."

-Once paid Natalak gazed upon the window.
-And through the window light slowly deems as night starts to barter with daytime.
-It was there Natalak greets them farewell and went outside to look for a place to stay.
+Once paid, Natalak gazed upon the window.
+And through the window, light slowly dims as night starts to battle with daytime.
+It was there Natalak greeted them farewell and went outside to look for a place to stay.

 "Isn't it odd that that mister didn't emit any magical energy?"
-Barry's daughter whisper.
+Barry's daughter whispers.

-"Me neither, this is one unexpected day for me.
-I better write some letters back to Garry."
+"Me neither.
+This is one unexpected day for me.
+I'd better write some letters back to Garry."

-Closing the door shop and turning to face the front.
-Once after a few thirty meters of sauntering— Natalak's eyes were wide open, shocked and fear the person whom he didn't want to meet yet standing twenty meters away.
-Before seconds could erupt Natalak hastily works his legs.
+Closing the door of the shop and turning to face the front.
+After a few steps of sauntering, Natalak's eyes were wide open, shocked and afraid of the person he didn't want to meet yet, standing twenty meters away.
+Before seconds could erupt, Natalak hastily worked his legs.

 Stiffing as fast as he can, the paladin slowly closes their gap.

-Natalak runs through the alleys, give him the advantage of confusing her with lots of pathways.
-Thirty minutes of going through left and right cluttering her mind as to which way Natalak went.
+Natalak runs through the alleys, giving him the advantage of confusing her with lots of pathways.
+Thirty minutes of going through left and right cluttered her mind as to which way Natalak went.
 When he corners the last side, Natalak finally smokes Ashalain out of his tail.
-Quick as he is, he rummages his body to any piles of rubbles and debris.
+Quick as he is, he rummages through any piles of rubble and debris.

-Hugging his bag, the traveler took a peek.
-There he saw Ashalain pressing her hand to her chest trying to recover her hard breathing.
+Hugging his bag, the traveller took a peek.
+There, he saw Ashalain pressing her hand to her chest, trying to recover her hard breathing.
 Adding up, tears start to fall from her eyes, a heartbroken scene, a pity for stealing her sword.

-Natalak looks at the pitiful paladin, there he understood her connection with the sword.
+Natalak looks at the pitiful paladin; there, he understands her connection with the sword.

-Dusk approaches and rain opens to water the land, but still, Natalak resumes his hiding spot waiting for the paladin to leave.
-And it didn't take long for her to deport in a depressed and sorrowful way.
+Dusk approaches, and rain opens to water the land, but still, Natalak resumes his hiding spot, waiting for the paladin to leave.
+And it didn't take long for her to depart in a depressed and sorrowful way.

-"A pity for someone likes her, should I probably return this sword to her?"
+"A pity for someone like her, should I probably return this sword to her?"

-Examine, there are red gems that etched to the sword.
-It's no ordinary gem he can tell by the clouds of fire swirling inside.
+Examine: There are red gems etched into the sword.
+It's no ordinary gem, he can tell by the clouds of fire swirling inside.

-"There's always what we called a refund."
+"There's always what we call a refund."
 Natalak grins, prying out the gem.

-Shoving the sword into his magic bag and separating the gem from his pouch of coins.
-Once he'd take his time fiddling with the sword, dizziness engulfs his mind not only that, his stomach pleads in hunger.
+He shoves the sword into his magic bag and separates the gem from his pouch of coins.
+Once he'd take his time fiddling with the sword, dizziness engulfs his mind; not only that, his stomach pleads in hunger.

 Pouring rain, crossing streets… looking for a place to stay.

-Karma strikes, as he wonders through the city seeking inns and shelters.
-He was disappointed when all of the inns where completely accommodated.
-Even the bars and attics were full, housed by peasants and merchants who couldn't afford high-end rooms.
-The only available inns were nobles and rich merchants.
+Karma strikes as he wanders through the city seeking inns and shelters.
+He was disappointed when all the inns were fully booked.
+Even the bars and attics were full, inhabited by peasants and merchants who couldn't afford high-end rooms.
+The only available inns were for nobles and rich merchants.

-"This is so bad luck, why do I always end up like."
-Natalak droning through the road, seeking any shades to stay.
+"This is so bad luck.
+Why do I always end up like this?"
+Natalak is driving through the road, seeking any shade to stay.

 "I'm glad that you open your eyes.
-I thought that you are an injured person, so I came to take a look at you."
+I thought that you were an injured person, so I came to take a look at you."
 The woman said.

 Eyes still weary, and fatigue overcomes the coldness of the night.
 But the persistent nudge of the woman brought him out from his slumber.
-Once he finally clears his vision, Natalak was in shudder.
-It was the same women he'd met hours ago.
+Once he finally clears his vision, Natalak shudders.
+It was the same woman he'd met hours ago.

 "You're from that woman before."
 Natalak expressed.

 She nods.
 "Well, isn't this the strangest coincidence?
-I had fallen asleep from the other corner while tending to the flowers."
-The lady pointing where she slept.
+I had fallen asleep in the other corner while tending to the flowers."
+The lady pointed to where she slept.

 "You're from afar, are you?"
 The lady follows as she inspects him top to bottom.